 Many people are turning to bookshelf speakers instead of soundbars.
-Soundbars are the newest consumer gadget that replaced traditional stereo systems because of several benefits they have.
+Due to their many benefits, soundbars have supplanted traditional stereo systems.

-Still, many people think that since soundbars have limited functionality it will be better to go with decent bookshelf speakers if you want to get the best possible sound.
+Since soundbars have limited capability, many people think it’s better to use good bookshelf speakers for the best sound.
 But what is right in this statement?
 Let’s compare Soundbar Vs Bookshelf Speakers for music to find out which one is better.

 - 1 Soundbar

 - 2 Bookshelf Speakers

 - 3 Soundbar Vs Bookshelf Speakers: Which Is Better?

 - 4 Are Bookshelf Speakers Better Than a Soundbar?

 - 5 FAQs

 A soundbar, a speaker with a long and thin shape, is placed under or next to your TV.
 The Soundbar usually has one driver at the bottom and several tweeters at the top.